-Lee’s works show the way of recording body’s trajectories and tracks.
-In Lee’s major work, The Method of Drawing series, artist stands at the back of a canvas and make drawings on a front, or move his arms just left to right to draw a heart shape using acrylic paints.
+It is for this reason that the artist’s works hovering over the space between painting and performance are interesting as each painting is the result of physical processes.
+While many painters sought to expand the medium of painting, Lee as well questioned traditional notions thereby placing himself in various positions in relation to the canvas with the resulting output a trace of the conditions of his body and its trajectories.
+In his major work series, The Method of Drawing, the artist stands at the back of a canvas and make drawings on a front, or move his arms just left to right to draw a heart shape using acrylic paints.
 The Method of Drawing series are the traces of his movements and trajectories, but not intentional works.
-Lee adopts a completely different method of drawing, which body becomes autonomous component of a work.
+Lee adopts a completely different method of drawing where the body becomes an autonomous component of a work.

 While his performative gestures were ephemeral many of his works are documented in photos and videos works or in memories.
 In this way, the artist seeks to exploit the connection between life and art thus creating different uses of the traditional exhibition space as well relaying to the viewers that art is in existence in even the most mundane of every day activities.
 Along with the use of various medium in Lee’s oeuvre, drawings and performances distinctly share a close tie.
 His objects, installations, drawing, and performances are rather understandable as an extension of whole than each discrete works.